NilufarKholmuratova/homework3/README.md

+Dear Professor, initially I uploaded my project to Github on time before the deadline, but I was not sure about the correct upload of my work, since I shared it directly from FlatLab.io, so I saved it as a zip file and added it to the uploads, so please check my work on that zip file,thanks in advance.
 # Flutter Navigation App

 This Flutter project showcases a simple mobile app with two screens, illustrating navigation and data transfer.